peterclemenko/c_InterestingFilesModule/README.txt

 MODULE DESCRIPTION

-This module is a post-processing module that looks for files matching criteria specified in an input file.
+The interesting file module is a post-processing module that looks for files matching criteria specified in a module configuration file.
 The module posts its findings to the blackboard.

 MODULE USAGE